 Welcome to the sixth part of my BiOrbAir Review – Growing Miniature Orchids in the BiOrbAir.
-The BiOrbAir is a specialised, automated terrarium, designed by Barry Reynolds from Reef One.
+The BiOrbAir is a specialised, automated terrarium, which was designed by Barry Reynolds.
 I first planted this Miniature Orchid Trial BiOrbAir Terrarium in August 2015, so at the time of writing – in October 2016, this BiOrbAir terrarium is over a year old.
 Some, though not all, of the miniature orchids that are currently residing in this terrarium were featured in the original planting of this terrarium in August 2015.

 If you would like to start at the very beginning, and read the first part of this trial and BiOrbAir review, please click here.